ludvigbostrom/DevBarGnome/README.md

  One such example can be found at [here](https://raw.githubusercontent.com/ludvigbostrom/DevBarGnome/master/example.json?).

 ### Setup
-Right click on applet -> "configure" to setup which url and refresh intervals.
+Configure in Tweaks -> Extensions -> DevBar (The settings button) or click the panel button and click "Preferences".
+Here you can set up the backend url and refresh interval.